 American Express Cards

 Amex cards is the fastest and easiest method to earn Aeroplan points.

 Amex Membership Rewards (MR) points transfer 1:1 to Aeroplan (except the Cobalt card’s points), among other hotel and airline partners.
-Welcome bonuses range from 25,000 to 60,000 and referral bonuses of 15,000 MR if you have platinum cards, so we will start our “Amex Churn Train” there first (and also have lounge access as early as possible).
+Welcome bonuses range from 25,000 to 75,000 and referral bonuses of 25,000 MR if you have the Business Platinum cards, so we will start our “Amex Train” there first (and also have lounge access as early as possible).

-A good visual summary of the cards can be found here on post #2.
+A good visual summary of the cards can be found here.

-STEP 1: Apply for the Amex Personal Platinum Card
+STEP 1: Apply for the Amex Business Platinum Card

 Lastly, American express continuously emails special offers to card holders all the time.
-Last month, I got a free $100 credit if I spent $100 at a fancy steakhouse (basically a free meal) and $200 credit if I booked hotels over $600, which is quite useful for travel plans.
-This can be combined with Platinum perks, like free dessert platter when booking through the concierge or spa vouchers or room upgrades for platinum card holders, often making these offers a double deal!
+Last month, I got a free $100 credit if I spent $100 at a fancy steakhouse (basically a free meal) and $200 credit if I booked travel over $600, which is very useful for hotels.
+This can be combined with other Platinum perks, like free dessert platter when booking through the concierge or spa vouchers / room upgrades for platinum card holders, often making these offers a double deal!